idrispndi/ECE445_Notebook/mm120/week_5.md

 Upon getting feedback from the Design Review we began developing the prototype of the system.
 I supplied the Team with the ESP32's components required for prototyping.

-For the breadboard DEmo I was responsible for routing and  defining Hardware level behaviour.
+For the breadboard Demo I was responsible for routing and  defining Hardware level behaviour.

 The functionality of the System at that point was: